 As I mentioned, I received the new Vertere Redline DIN-DIN cable to replace the Naim provided interconnector.
 After a suitable run-in, the results were remarkable and readily noticeable.
 The output is now wider and more subtle and it is a bit disturbing that a meter of cable can produce such a difference.
 I’m definitely going to seek out the same interconnector upgrade for my own 272 into my NAP 250.

-The Redline series is a new line for Vertere drawing on their top of the range hand-built products, labeled HB.
+The Redline series is a new line for Vertere drawing on their top of the range hand-built products, labelled HB.
 The Redline series is double shielded with an outer screen braid and a conductive foil, delivering lower noise.

 The Press Release goes on to say “Seven independent high-purity copper (not pre-used or reclaimed) conductors per channel of different thicknesses and plating surrounded by low-dialectic constant FEP are utilised per channel.
 This allows the flexibility of different configurations for different uses.
 The six (two thin and four thick) signal conductors are silver plated.
 The thicker dedicated ground conductor is tin-plated.”